 All accidents must be recorded.
-Accident report forms can be obtained from reception and the main office and must be completed in full with copies distributed to the relevant members of staff - Executive Director, House Manager and the Head of Finance & Administration.
+Accident report forms can be obtained from reception and the main office and must be completed in full with copies distributed to the relevant members of staff - Executive Director, Head of Operations and the Head of Finance & Administration.